What To Know

 - CBS News

-We can guess that these subscription channels will be the most familiar to you!
+These subscription channels will be the most familiar to you!
 With Roku, you can access your subscriptions to channels like Netflix, Hulu, and DisneyPlus.
 This integration allows you to enjoy your favorite content seamlessly without needing additional devices or subscriptions.

 You can still watch authenticated cable channels with Roku.
 There aren’t any additional fees to do so!
 Launch the channel, then input your satellite or cable information when prompted.